Image © ITV Studios, 1969

 Born: 06/11/1941, Fylde, Lancashire, England (as Lydia Anna Grazina Obrycki)

-The daughter of Zena Frame and Karol Jan Obrycki, Grazina Frame attended the Aida Foster Drama School and started her career as Grazina Obrycki.
+The daughter of Zena Frame and Karol Jan Obrycki, Grazina Frame attended the Aida Foster Drama School and commenced her career as Grazina Obrycki.
 She made her first television appearance as a servant girl in a Christmas play, A Time to be Born, for BBC Television (transmitted 24th December 1953) and soon changed her stage name to Grazina Frame, using her mother's surname.
 The greater part of her career has been as a singer, with occasional acting engagements, and therefore she was an obvious choice for her role as entertainer Gloria Marsh in That’s How Murder Snowballs.

 By the late Fifties, she was making occasional television appearances and in the early Sixties she sang with Cliff Richard on several songs as she over-dubbed Carole Gray in The Young Ones (1961) and Lauri Peters in Summer Holiday (1963), working as a session vocalist.
 She also released several singles for HMV between 1962 and 1964.